KungFuProgrammerle/DTNet/README.md

 # DTNet
+This is the official code of dtnet.
-The code for this paper will be available after publication.
+The dataset used in the paper can be found here: